ircam-ismm/soap-score/README.md

 BAR 2 [6/8] TEMPO [3/8]=[1/4]
 ```

-with sub beat notifications breaks
+with sub beat notifications breaks, need to